Menu

 The total employee headcount determines the contribution level employers are responsible for.
 Total number of employees means the total number of individuals employed last year for 20 or more workweeks, regardless of how many hours/days they worked within each week.

-9 or less total employees No employer contribution required
+9 or fewer total employees No employer contribution required

 Counting employees

-• To determine the FAMLI employer contribution threshold, all employees need to be counted, including those working remotely and employees who do not work in CO.
+• To determine the FAMLI employer contribution threshold, all employees employed for 20 or more workweeks in the preceding calendar year anywhere in the United States, District of Columbia, and US territories / possessions need to be counted, including those working remotely and employees who do not physically work in Colorado.
+This number is calculated annually in the My FAMLI+ Employer portal upon registration and updated annually.

 • Employees out on leave must be counted if they are expected to return to active employment.